 - Make sure to submit at least one test transaction to test your data mapping

 Setting Up a New Webhook

-- Choose “Webhooks” from the menu on the left or the submenu along the top.
+- Choose “Webhooks” from the submenu along the top.

-- Select “Create a Webhook” at the bottom of the screen.
+- Select “Create a Webhook” at the top right of the screen.

 - Type in a name for your Webhook.
 Make sure to give it a meaningful name so you can find it easily.

 - Click “Create Webhook”.